Frequently Asked Questions

 The number of sessions you may require depends on your current health profile and how quickly you make progress.
 I will provide you with the tools to make improvements to your health, but ultimately, you are the one that needs to take action.

-To make things simple, I have two programmes available – The Fundamentals, which involves 4 sessions, and The Investment, involving 6 sessions.
-The Fundamentals is recommended for individuals who mainly require diet and lifestyle intervention.
-The Investment is recommended for clients who have chronic/long term health conditions and require more research.
+To make things simple, I have two programmes available – The Functional Health Subscription, which involves an ongoing monthly consultation package, and The Investment, involving 6 months of a hands-on 360 degree health programme, including £500 functional test credit value.
+The Investment is recommended for clients who have chronic/long term health conditions who have been experiencing their symptoms for more than 1 year.

 If you are unsure of which programme would be suited to you, please book a call with me and we can discuss this further.